What HIPs are offered at QCC?

 Provides a framework for exploring multiple perspectives on viewing the interdependent world.
-Queensborough’s cultural resources provide opportunities for students to interact with the Kupferberg Holocaust Resource Center and Archives and the QCC Art Gallery.
-The College also sponsors a study abroad seminar in Salzburg, Austria each year.
+The projects include the dimensions of awareness, engagement, and dispositions to explore global and diversity issues.
+Queensborough’s cultural resources provide opportunities for exploring the resources in the Kupferberg Holocaust Resource Center and Archives and the QCC Art Gallery.
+[The College also sponsors a study abroad seminar in Salzburg, Austria each year].

 GDL Coordinator: Meg Tarafdar firstname.lastname@example.org

 The SWIG project is, in effect, a virtual learning community.
 A SWIG experience is a Collaborative Assignments or Projects that allows students from two or more courses to create a shared student‐centered online space, in which they can share their work with others, offer audience response and constructive feedback.